 The Pediatric Critical Care Medicine Division prides itself on collaborative, diverse and far-reaching research, focused on studying the biology and management of critical illnesses in children.

-Dr. David Cornfield, a role model and fêted research mentor, inspired PCCM Fellows with this remark, “Clinical work will give you the satisfaction of saving one child’s life at a time, but your research can save the lives of millions of children all over the world.”
+The Division is involved in multicenter clinical trials in collaboration with the Pediatric Acute Lung Injury and Sepsis Investigators (PALISI) network and other research groups at leading academic institutions.
 The research efforts of the critical care faculty are supported by extramural sources such as the National Institutes of Health, the Burroughs-Wellcome Fund, the American Heart Association, the Laerdal Foundation and various industry sponsored grants.
-The Stanford Child Health Research Institute also provides intramural support for ongoing research within the CCM Division.
+The Stanford Child Health Research Institute also provides intramural support for ongoing research within the Division.
 Faculty members have mentored both clinical and postdoctoral fellows in basic science/translational, global health, quality improvement, and palliative care research.
 Faculty and fellows have presented their research in both oral and poster presentation formats at national scientific meetings held by the Pediatric Academic Societies, the Society for Critical Care Medicine, the American Thoracic Society, and the Pediatric Critical Care World Congress.
-Future opportunities for expanding research include broadening the breadth and depth of basic and translational research programs within the PCCM Division, and the development of a DNA biobank that could serve as a platform for genomics research in pediatric critically ill patients, fostering alignment with the Stanford School of Medicine’s goal of leading a biomedical revolution in Personalized Medicine.
+Future opportunities for expanding research include broadening the breadth and depth of basic and translational research programs within the Division, and the development of a DNA biobank that could serve as a platform for genomics research in pediatric critically ill patients, fostering alignment with the Stanford School of Medicine’s goal of leading a biomedical revolution in Precision Medicine.